 - (2) the steps taken or proposed to be taken by the applicant to prevent disturbance by customers arriving at or leaving the premises.
 This will be of greater importance between 10 pm and 7 am than at other times of the day; - (3) the steps taken or proposed to be taken by the applicant to prevent queuing (either by pedestrian or vehicular traffic).
-If some queuing is inevitable then queues should be diverted away from neighbouring premises or be otherwise managed to prevent disturbance or obstruction: - (4) the steps taken or proposed to be taken by the applicant to ensure staff leave the premises quietly; - (5) the steps taken to identify food and drink packaging from the premises in questions and the steps to reduce litter as far as is reasonably practicable (particularly from off-licences and late night refreshment establishments); - (6) the arrangements made or proposed for parking by patrons, and the effect of parking by patrons on local residents; - (7) whether there is sufficient provision for public transport (including taxis and private hire vehicles) for patrons; - (8) whether licensed taxis or private hire vehicles are likely to disturb local residents; - (9) the installation of any special measures where licensed premises are or are proposed to be located near sensitive premises such as nursing homes, hospitals, hospices or places of worship; - (10) the use of gardens and other open-air areas, including those used for smoking; - (11) delivery and collection areas and times; - (12) the siting of external lighting, including security lighting that is installed inappropriately; - (13) whether the premises would lead to increased refuse storage or disposal problems, or additional litter (including flyposters, smoking materials or illegal placards) in the vicinity of the premises; - (14) the history of previous nuisance complaints proved against the premises, particularly where statutory notices have been served on the present licence-holders.
+If some queuing is inevitable then queues should be diverted away from neighbouring premises or be otherwise managed to prevent disturbance or obstruction: - (4) the steps taken or proposed to be taken by the applicant to ensure staff leave the premises quietly; - (5) the steps taken to identify food and drink packaging from the premises in question and the steps to reduce litter as far as is reasonably practicable (particularly from off-licences and late night refreshment establishments); - (6) whether there is sufficient provision for public transport (including taxis and private hire vehicles) for patrons; - (7) whether licensed taxis or private hire vehicles are likely to disturb local residents: - (8) the installation of any special measures where licensed premises are or are proposed to be located near sensitive premises such as nursing homes, hospitals, hospices or places of worship; - (9) the use of gardens and other open-air areas, including those used for smoking; - (10) delivery and collection areas and times; - (11) the siting of external lighting, including security lighting that is installed inappropriately; - (12) whether the premises would lead to increased refuse storage or disposal problems, or additional litter (including flyposters, smoking materials or illegal placards) in the vicinity of the premises; - (13) the history of previous nuisance complaints proved against the premises, particularly where statutory notices have been served on the present licence-holders.